sumowll/BD4H-Bootcamp/web/hadoop-basic.md

 ```
 > hdfs dfs -mkdir input
 ```
 where `hdfs` is the HDFS utility, `dfs` is subcommad to handle basic HDFS operation,  `-mkdir` means you want to create a directory and directory name is specified as `input`.
-Above command actually create the `input` directory in your home directory of HDFS, which by default shold be `/user/your_name/`.
+Above command actually create the `input` directory in your home directory of HDFS, which by default should be `/user/your_name/`.
 Of course, you can create it to other place with absolute or relative path.

 ## Copy data in and out
 Suppose you followed previous instrucion and created an directory named `input`, you can copy data from local file system to HDFS using `-put`.
 For example,